 Professor Karen O’Reilly is the Professorial Research Fellow on the project.
 Her responsibilities on the project include conducting primary research with UK citizens who have made Andalusia their homes and helping with the design of the citizens’ panel.

 Through her research on British migrants living in Spain in the 1990s, she set the agenda for the sociological study of British migration.
-This work, published as The British on the Costa del Sol (2000, Routledge) is one of the best known books about this population and dispels many of the myths about Britons living abroad.
+This work, published as The British on the Costa del Sol (2000, Routledge) is the best known books about this population and dispels many of the myths about Britons living abroad.
 She has more recently been complementing this with research on Britons living and working in Malaysia and Thailand.
 She is also known for her book International Migration and Social Theory (2012, Palgrave) which won the CHOICE outstanding academic title award.

 Dr Katherine Collins is the research associate on the project.
 Her primary responsibility is the design and organisation of the citizens’ panel where UK citizens from around the EU27 can feed into the project on a rolling basis.
-In this role, she works closely with our citizens’ panellists.

 She brings to the team her particular expertise in the creative and critical practices involved in the writing of obscure and marginalised lives and particularly methodological innovations in practices of participatory writing.
 She is also a Visiting Scholar at the Oxford Centre for Life-Writing, where she co-ordinates the Life-Writing as Inquiry research strand, and is undertaking a prosopographical survey of British expatriate communities in Europe in the 19th and 20th centuries, funded by the Oxford Dictionary of National Biography.

 Chantelle Lewis also joins the team as a researcher.
 Her role includes the examination of when and how UK citizens living abroad are represented and discussed in parliamentary proceedings.
 She will also be working to increase the representation of UK citizens of colour on our citizens’ panel.